Can I file bankruptcy separately from my spouse if we're married?

 Answer:

-Yes, but your spouse will still be liable for any joint debts.
-If you file together you will be able to double your exemptions.
-In some cases where only one spouse has debts, or one spouse has debts that are not dischargeable then it might be advisable to have only one spouse file.
-If the spouses have joint debts, the fact that one spouse discharged the debt may show on the other spouses credit report.
+Yes, you can file for bankruptcy separately from your spouse.
+However, your spouse will still be responsible for any joint debts.
+If you file together, you can double your exemptions.
+In situations where only one spouse has debts, or if one spouse has non-dischargeable debts, it may be better for just one spouse to file.
+Keep in mind that if one spouse discharges a joint debt, it may still affect the other spouse's credit report.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.